Krzysztofz01/video-lightning-detector/README.md

   -o, --output-directory-path string   Output directory to store detected frames.
   -f, --skip-frames-export             Value indicating if the detected frams should not be exported.
   -r, --skip-report-export             Value indicating if the frames statistics report should not be exported.
+  -t, --skip-threshold-suggestion      Value indicating if the thresholds suggestion shoul not be calculated.
   -v, --verbose                        Enable verbose logging.

 ```